Malibu Rescue: Plot

 After getting in trouble one too many times, Tyler's stepfather punishes him by sending him to the Malibu Junior Rescue Program.
 There, Tyler meets a ragtag group of children from the Valley.
 Together, the group sets to prove that they deserve to participate in the program along with all the other children from Malibu.

-When the program director, Garvin Cross, reveals that he only let Tyler and the rest of the Flounders into the program so that they would fail and he would not have to take children from the Valley anymore, Tyler and the Flounders come together as a team to win a big lifeguard competition and earn their own tower for the spring.
+When the program director, Garvin Cross, reveals that he only let Tyler and the rest of the Flounders into the program so that they would fail and he would not have to take children from the Valley anymore, Tyler and the Flounders come together as a team to win a big lifeguard competition and earn their own tower for the summer.